peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 # Guideline for implementation of invoice to payment process

-## 1 Introduction and briefing
+## 1 Introduction

 The Netherlands Peppol Authority will make the implementation and use of the Message Level Response and Invoice Response part of the Dutch Peppol scheme in Q3 2021.
 This document describes the invoice process and points out which role the Message Level Response and Invoice Response play within this process.
 The technical implications of the implementation of the Message Level Response and Invoice Response are currently included in this document, but might be moved to a separate document.

 ## 2 Process description

-1. A supplier (corner 1) issues and initiates the invoice process by issuing an invoice addressed to the Peppol identifier of the buyer.
+1. A supplier (corner 1) issues and initiates the invoice process by issuing an invoice addressed to the Peppol identifier of the customer (also refered to as buyer).
 The supplier must have a secure channel to send the invoice to his/her own Peppol serviceprovider (corner 2).
 Within Peppol terminology, the serviceprovider is also defined as “Access Point”.
 2. The serviceprovider of the supplier (corner 2) recognizes the customer (corner 4) and customer’s serviceprovider (corner 3) by resolving the identifier within the invoice document.
 3. The serviceprovider of the supplier might need to transform the invoice to a registered Invoice document type before validating the invoice according to agreed specifications.
 4. The serviceprovider of the supplier wraps the validated invoice in an envelope and sends the message on behalf of the supplier to the serviceprovider of the customer by using the Peppol mechanism (including a signed MDN process).